jenkinsci/copy-to-slave-plugin/README.md

 About this plugin
 -----------------
-The Copy To Slave plugin is meant to be used from or [Jenkins][2] to provide a way to copy files located somewhere on Jenkins' master node to the jobs' workspaces.
+The Copy To Slave plugin is meant to be used from [Jenkins][2] to provide a way to copy files located somewhere on Jenkins' master node to the jobs' workspaces.
 Please take a look at [Jenkins' wiki][3] to get detailed information.

 Installation
 ------------